jackharrhy/protohackers/README.md

 # protohackers

-attempts (& sometimes solutions) to https://protohackers.com/ problems
+Attempts (& sometimes solutions) to https://protohackers.com/ problems.

-done using elixir, attempting to use minimal libs
+Done using elixir, attempting to use minimal libs.

-currently using:
+Currently using:
-- [Jason](https://hexdocs.pm/jason/readme.html), for handling encoding / decoding JSON into maps
+- [Jason](https://hexdocs.pm/jason/readme.html), for handling encoding / decoding JSON into maps.
-- [`gen_tcp`](https://www.erlang.org/doc/man/gen_tcp.html) for handling TCP connections
+- [`gen_tcp`](https://www.erlang.org/doc/man/gen_tcp.html) for handling TCP connections.
-- misc. otp-related Elixir things (Application, Supervisor, GenServer, Task, etc.)
+- Misc. otp-related Elixir things (Application, Supervisor, GenServer, Task, etc.).

 ## 0: Smoke Test (`lib/server/echo.ex`)

 Status: Complete!
 (157th on leaderboard)

-Attempted to do this without `mix` at first, realized quickly I was going to need OTP primitives to better handle multiple clients at the same time, therefore reached for mix.
+Attempted to do this without `mix` at first, realized quickly I was going to need OTP primitives to better handle multiple clients at the same time, therefore reached for `mix`.

 Didn't take too long (mostly because the example on the Elixir docs for how to use `gen_tcp` show how to make an echo server .-.)